zdravkov/kendo-docs/api/dataviz/map.md

 * x - X coordinate of the tile
 * y - Y coordinate of the tile
 * zoom - zoom level
+* subdomain - the subdomain of the tile

 ### markerDefaults `Object`